-Throughout this last year I’ve been very open about my struggles with motherhood.
-I’ve spoken about my issues with breastfeeding, my need to let my pre-mom self go and my experience with postpartum depression.
-I’ve spoken about the hard parts, while also highlighting the good that came out of them.
+Throughout this last year, I’ve been very open about my struggles with motherhood.
+I’ve spoken about my issues with breastfeeding, my need to let my pre-mom self go, and my experience with postpartum depression.
+I’ve written about the hard parts while also highlighting the good that came out of them.

 But in these last two months, a new shift has happened in my motherhood journey.

 It’s gotten easier.

 My eleven-month-old daughter has started crying less and laughing more.
 Her newborn sleep schedule eventually phased out as she began sleeping for more extended periods.
 And when she started sleeping through the night, so did I. She has started to entertain herself.
 She holds her own bottle and wants to feed herself solids rather than rely on me to spoon-feed her.